digi-ron/AU-Falcon-SPUD-Project/Electrical/DriverButtons/DriverButtons.md

 > Unlike the [Centre Console Buttons](../CentreConsoleButtons/CentreConsoleButtons.md), the fascias for these buttons *cannot* be removed without disassembling the button.
 While it does appear to be possible, there is not enough clearance in the housing to allow for the tabs holding the fascia in to come out.
 {: .block-warning}

-1. Locate and unclip the 6 small clips holding in the bottom plastic for the connector housing, noting:
+1. Locate and unclip the 6 small clips holding in the bottom plastic for the switch housing, noting:
     - It is easier to unclip the 3 clips on one side, and keep the part lifted away from the original 3 clips while undoing the opposite side 3 clips
     - The pins will come loose once the plastic is removed